Cost-Sensitive Label Embedding for Multi-Label Classification: Introduction

-Nevertheless, to embed general and possibly complicated criterion, linear manifold learning may not be sophisticated enough.
+In this paper, we study the design of CSLE algorithms, which take the intended criterion into account in the training stage to locate a cost-sensitive hidden structure in the embedded space.
+The cost-sensitive hidden structure can then be used for more effective learning and more accurate predictions with respect to the criterion of interest.
+Inspired by the finding that many of the existing LSDR algorithms can be viewed as linear manifold learning approaches, we propose to adopt manifold learning for CSLE.
+Nevertheless, to embed any general and possibly complicated criterion, linear manifold learning may not be sophisticated enough.
 We thus start with multidimensional scaling (MDS), one famous non-linear manifold learning approach, to propose a novel CSLE algorithm.
-The proposed cost-sensitive label space embedding with multidimensional scaling (CLEMS) algorithm embeds the cost information within the distance measure of the embedded space.
-We propose a mirroring trick for CLEMS that can properly embed the possibly asymmetric criterion within the symmetric distance measure of the embedded space.
-We also design an efficient procedure that conquers the difficulty of making predictions through the cost-sensitive hidden structure.
+The proposed cost-sensitive label embedding with multidimensional scaling (CLEMS) algorithm embeds the cost information within the distance measure of the embedded space.
+We further design a \textit{mirroring trick} for CLEMS to properly embed the possibly asymmetric criterion information within the symmetric distance measure.
+We also design an efficient procedure that conquers the difficulty of making predictions through the non-linear cost-sensitive hidden structure.
 Theoretical results justify that CLEMS achieves cost-sensitivity through learning in the MDS-embedded space.
-Empirical results demonstrate that CLEMS usually reaches better performance than leading LE algorithms across different criteria.
-In addition, CLEMS also performs better than the state-of-the-art cost-sensitive MLC algorithm~\cite{Li2014cft}.
-The results justify the superiority of the proposed algorithm.
+Extensive empirical results demonstrate that CLEMS usually reaches better performance than leading LE algorithms across different criteria.
+In addition, CLEMS also performs better than the state-of-the-art CSMLC algorithms \citep{Li2014cft,Dembczynski2010pcc,Dembczynski2011pcc2}.
+The results suggest that CLEMS is a promising algorithm for CSMLC.

 This paper is organized as follows.
 Section~\ref{sec:csle} formalizes the CSLE problem and Section~\ref{sec:clems} illustrates the proposed algorithm along with theoretical justifications.
 We discuss the experimental results in Section~\ref{sec:exp} and conclude in Section~\ref{sec:final}.